voytech/tabulate/README.md

 ## Key concepts

+### Table model with attributes.

+Table model makes it possible to declare how table will look like after data binding and exporting.
+It is composed of standard well known entities:

+- column
+- row
+- row cell

+Above entities are sufficient if You only want to layout cell values within table.
+In order to gain more control over underlying backend API You need to start using attributes.

+Attributes are plain objects with inner properties that extends base model.
+Attributes can be installed on multiple levels: _table_, _column_, _row_ and single _cell_ levels.
+There can be many categories of attributes.
+E.g. there are cell style attributes, column and row structural attributes (column width, row height), global - table attributes (e.g. input template file to read and interpolate data on it)

+### Template pattern and table export operations.

 ### Table DSL API.

-Kotlin DSL API helps a lot with describing desired target table structure.
+Kotlin type-safe DSL helps a lot with describing target table structure.
 It makes it look very concise and readable.
-Maintaining table definition becomes much more easier not only because of visual aspects, but what is more important due to type-safety offered by Kotlin.
-At coding time, your IDE will make use of it by offering completion hints - this elevates developer experience as almost zero documentation is required to start.
+Maintaining table definition becomes much easier due to type-safety given by Kotlin DSL.
+At coding time, your IDE will make use of it by offering completion hints - this elevates developer experience, as almost zero documentation is required to start.
 ```kotlin
     loadProducts().tabulate("products.xlsx") {
           name = "Products table"